 - Transdermal patches

-- CBD infused balms, salves, lotions, shampoos and soaps
+- CBD infused balms, salves, lotions, shampoos, and soaps

-What to know: These are convenient in application, but may take a little while to take effect.
+What to know: These are convenient in the application, but may take a little while to take effect.
 "Because of ECS receptors in our skin, CBD used topically allows for better bioavailability and takes all the other ingredients in the formula along for the ride, which is why choosing a clean formula is key," explains Dorian Morris, founder of clean beauty brand Undefined Beauty.